What Can Dogs Drink Besides Water?

 Can dogs drink bone broth?

-Yes, bone broths are a great option for your dog and can help provide important nutrients such as collagen, glucosamine, and amino acids.
-Bone broth can be a nice food topper to entice picky eaters, or as an occasional treat.
-It is best to stick with low-sodium options, and avoid formulations that contain onions and garlic, which can be toxic to dogs.
+Yes, bone broths are great options for your dog and provide important nutrients such as collagen, glucosamine, and amino acids.
+Bone broth can be a nice food topper to appease picky eaters, or as an occasional treat.
+It is best to stick with low-sodium options and avoid broths with onions and garlic, which can be toxic to dogs.

 Dr. Gabrielle Fadl, DVM